KoreanGRF/KoreanTrainSet/docs/README.md

 **Korean Train Set** offers various trains and railway of the Republic of Korea.

 # How to compile
-You need [NML](http://bundles.openttdcoop.org/nml/releases/LATEST/) to compile this NewGRF.
+You need [NML](http://bundles.openttdcoop.org/nml/releases/LATEST/) and Python3 to compile this NewGRF.
 Run this command via bash shell.
 If you are on Windows, open a command prompt and type ``bash`` before this:
 ```bash
 make